vfarcic/devops26/manuscript/06-env.md

 ## Are We Already Following All The Commandments?

-Before we take a break, let's see how many of the ten commandments did we fullfil so far.
+Before we take a break, let's see how many of the ten commandments are we following so far.

 Everything we did on both the application and the environment level started with a push of a change to a Git repository.
 Therefore, **Git is our only source of truth**.
-Since we everything is stored as code throuygh commits and pushes, everything we do is **tracked** and **reproducible** due to **idempotency** of Helm and other tools.
+Since everything is stored as code throuygh commits and pushes, everything we do is **tracked** and **reproducible** due to **idempotency** of Helm and other tools.
 Changes to Git fire webhook requests that spin up one or more parallel processes in charge of performing the steps of our pipelines.
 Hence, the communication between processes is **asynchronous**.

 One rule that we do not yet follow fully is that **processes should run for as long as needed, but not longer**.
 We are only half-way there.
-Some of the processes, like pipeline builds, run in short-lived Pods that are destroyed when we're finish with our tasks.
-However, we still have some processes running even when nothing's happening.
+Some of the processes, like pipeline builds, run in short-lived Pods that are destroyed when we're finished with our tasks.
+However, we still have some processes running even when nothing is happening.
 A good example is Jenkins.
 It is running while you're reading this, even though it is not doing anything.
 Not a single build is running there at this moment and yet Jenkins is wasting memory and CPU.
 It's using resources for nothing and, as a result, we're paying for those resources for no obvious reason.
 We'll solve that problem later.
 For not, just remember that we are running some processes longer than they are needed.

 The commandment number five says that **all binaries should be stored in registries**.
 We're already doing that.
-Similarly, **information about all the releases is stored in environment-specific repositories** and we are **following the same coding practices** no mater whether we are making chnages to one repository or the other, and no matter whether the changes are done by us or the machines.
+Similarly, **information about all the releases is stored in environment-specific repositories** and we are **following the same coding practices** no mater whether we are making changes to one repository or the other, and no matter whether the changes are done by us or the machines.

 Furthermore, all our **deployments are idempotent** and we did NOT make any change to the system ourselves. **Only webhooks are notifying the system that the desired state should change**.
-That state is expressed through code we're pushing to Git repositories.
+That state is expressed through code pushed to Git repositories, sometimes by us, and sometimes by Jenkins X.

 Finally, all the tools we used so far are **speaking with each other through APIs**.